 - Is Data-driven decision-making a critical priority and has budget allocated

-- Is on-site plant leadership committed to the project, and is there alignment on scope/objectives with corporate innovation teams
+- Is on-site plant leadership committed to the project, and is there align on scope/objectives with corporate innovation teams

 - Is IT aligned to support the project